Vegan Istanbul ★ 4.4

 Vegan Istanbul on Türkgücü Caddesi, a Cihangir lokanta whose set lunches double as Istanbul's most reliable plant-based and vegetarian Turkish menu.

-Çiya Sofrası in Kadıköy, where a third of Musa Dağdeviren's daily steam-table is vegetarian Anatolian dishes, including herb dolma, wild-green stews and grain pilavs.
+Çiya Sofrası in Kadıköy, where a third of Musa Dağdeviren's daily steam-table is vegetarian Anatolian dishes, including herb dolma, wild-green stews.

 Bi Nevi Deli in Etiler, a vegetarian-vegan kitchen with a marked gluten-free menu, gluten-free spaghetti and house-fermented cheese on Dilhayat Sokak.

-Vegan Dükkan Lokanta off Sıraselviler, a Cihangir vegan room whose gluten-free spaghetti and tofu plates are some of the city's most reliable gluten-free options.
+Vegan Dükkan Lokanta off Sıraselviler, a Cihangir vegan room whose gluten-free spaghetti and tofu plates are some of the city's most reliable gluten-free.

-Develi in Samatya, a halal-friendly Gaziantep kebab institution where pistachio kebap, içli köfte and Antep katmer come off the long-running family charcoal grill.
+Develi in Samatya, a halal-friendly Gaziantep kebab institution where pistachio kebap, içli köfte and Antep katmer come off the long-running family charcoal.

-Caffe Eden in Beşiktaş, the city's main supervised kosher restaurant under Denet Gida certification, delivering to Bebek, Ulus, Etiler and Arnavutköy's Jewish community.
+Caffe Eden in Beşiktaş is the city's main supervised kosher restaurant under Denet Gida certification, delivering to Bebek, Ulus, Etiler and the Arnavutköy.

-Kurtuluş Pastanesi on Şahin Sokak just off Kurtuluş Caddesi, a Sephardic-Jewish neighbourhood patisserie keeping the kosher-baked tradition of the old Tatavla district alive.
+Kurtuluş Pastanesi on Şahin Sokak just off Kurtuluş Caddesi, a Sephardic-Jewish neighbourhood patisserie keeping the kosher-baked tradition of the old.